vijaygill/wg-ui-plus/README.md

 5. Click on "VPN Layout" under "Server" section.
 You should see the layout as following.
         ![image](./images/example-vpn-layout.PNG)
 6. Now click on "Apply Changes" button at the top.
-7. Now you can add tunnel on your desired device by going to Peer page again and clicking on "Edit" button to show the QR code.
+7. Now you can add tunnel on your desired device by going to Peer page again and clicking on "Edit" button to show the QR code (or download .conf file).
 8. That's it.
 Your client should be able to access the samba shares on NAS.